pycon-mentored-sprints/mentored-sprints.dev/README.md

 - [:raised_hands: Contributing](#raised_hands-contributing)
 - [:book: License](#book-license)

-This repository contains the source code for [https://mentored-sprints.dev](https://mentored-sprints.dev), which is the main website for Mentored Sprints.
+This repository contains the source code for [https://mentored-sprints.dev][MS-website], which is the main website for this community project.

-If you are looking for the source for the [Community Handbook](https://github.com/pycon-mentored-sprints/community-handbook), head to [https://github.com/pycon-mentored-sprints/community-handbook](https://github.com/pycon-mentored-sprints/community-handbook).
+If you are looking for the source for the [Community Handbook][community-handbook-repo], head to [https://github.com/pycon-mentored-sprints/community-handbook][community-handbook-repo].

 ## 💻 Development